filter

 Filters which cells to draw from a given quadrille q.
 It accepts the following types:

-Draws only the cells whose values are included in the collection.
+ArrayorSet) Draws only the cells whose values are included in the collection.
+Example:drawQuadrille(q, { filter: [red, blue] })A predicate function over the cell (

-Arrow functions offer a compact syntax for writing functions.
-For example, the predicate:
+Arrow functions offer a compact syntax.
+For instance, the predicate

 (click on canvas and press any key to randomize q)